LEIGH AND LEGH OF HIGH LEGH

 mentioned above, and became extinct by the death of Thomas Peter Legh of Lyme

 in 1797.
 (He was succeeded at Lyme by his eldest illegitimate son, Thomas (1792-1857) who had no male heirs.
 In 1857, the estate went to Thomas Legh's nephew, William John, the son of Thomas Peter Legh's second illegitimate son, William.
-William John became the 1st Lord Newton.)
+William John Legh became the 1st Lord Newton.)

 7. Legh of Ridge arise from John a younger son of Sir Peter Legh of Lyme, who